-Ryan graduated from UNC-Chapel Hill with a degree in business, and currently resides in Studio City, California.
+Ryan graduated from UNC-Chapel Hill with a degree in business, and currently lives in Studio City, California.
 He has been an entrepreneur for as long as he can remember, starting with buying and selling sports cards at trade shows.
 At the age of fifteen, he founded TeenDriving.com.
 While attending UNC, he started a business that built computers and day traded stocks for a living.
 After college, he spent three years in the real estate industry and traveled around the world playing professionally on the poker circuit.
-Ryan is currently active in the Southern California Tech Startup community and helped launch Twiistup, a showcase event for innovative startups.
+He earned his Project Management Certificate from UCLA in 2015 and is currently working as a project manager.
+Ryan is also active in the Southern California Tech Startup community and helped launch Twistup, a showcase event for innovative startups.
 He manages operations for the new TeenDriving.com website.

 Eileen Buckholtz, Co-Founder

 Eileen is Ryan’s mom, as well as a web and e-marketing consultant and the author of over sixty books of fiction and nonfiction for adults, kids, and teenagers.
 In 2000, she was recognized as one the country’s outstanding women in science and technology by Women in Technology International (witi.org).
 Eileen, who resides in Sykesville, Maryland, is a professor of e-business and business technology at the University of Phoenix Online and runs Technology Concepts, where she designs websites and provides e-marketing for small businesses, authors, and individuals.